zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

         return "no action needed" in history[-1].content.lower()
     ```

-    The kernel invokes this function after the agent's response to determine if the completion criteria is complete.
+    The kernel invokes this function after the agent's response to determine if the completion criteria are met.
 In this case, the goal is met when the incident manager responds with "No action needed."
 This phrase is defined in the incident manager agent instructions.

 ### Implement the group chat